-Most of the employees and work force in the United States generally work for small businesses, not the big multinational corporations.
+Most of the employees and workforce in the United States generally work for small businesses, not big multinational corporations.
 With the rise of entrepreneurship, most business graduates now prefer to establish their own company rather than working for an already established one.
-These small businesses keep the engine of an economy running like a well oiled machine and help in keeping the unemployment rate in control.
-But most of the in-house departments in the small and medium sized organizations are cost centers that increase the expenses of the firm and reduce its profitability.
+These small businesses keep the engine of an economy running like a well-oiled machine and help in keeping the unemployment rate in control.
+But most of the in-house departments in small and medium-sized organizations are cost centers that increase the expenses of the firm and reduce its profitability.

 History of Accounting

 Various ancient civilizations have used accounting to record economic transactions but the accounting principles that we use today were laid down centuries ago by the merchants of Italy.
 Italian mathematician, Luca Pacioli is considered as the father of modern accounting and was the first to propose the method of double entry system in accounting.
 Although the subject of accounting dates back to ancient times, but the profession of accounting does not date back to the era of ancient civilization.
 Accounting became a profession in 1850s and most of the companies and small businesses started to employ it for managing the books of their business.
 Although the subject witnessed and is still witnessing noticeable changes, but the basic accounting principles that evolved at that time are still used by accountants to this day.